How to Plan A Website Revamp

-How to Plan A Website Revamp For 2019
+How to Plan a Website Revamp

 The Importance of Web Hosting

 Choosing the right web host can be crucial for your business.
 If you’re doing a complete overhaul, it might be time to consider whether your current web host meets your needs.
 For example, if you experienced downtime with your current web host, that likely resulted in lost revenue.
 If your site is down multiple times, this will also affect your search ranking.

 Above is the screenshot of our website TTFB using WebPageTest.
 The result is 415ms which is very good.

 Speed is another crucial area that your web host should provide for you.
 If your site is experiencing slow loading of content and images, chances are you are missing out on many visitors.
 Internet surfers are notorious for abandoning sites that don’t load instantly to provide what they’re looking for.

 Security is another issue of critical concern for your organization because small businesses are under greater attack today.
 Cybercriminals turn their attention to the lucrative prospects of hacking small businesses in large numbers.
 Therefore, finding the best web hosting is something you can’t ignore if you are serious about revamp your website.